-Our business strategy also includes continuing efforts to transform how we use personnel and technology to manage our financial administration and to enhance our delivery of services.
-These projects are complex, and may consume considerable financial and personnel resources.
+These projects are complex and may consume considerable financial and personnel resources.
 The goal of these transformation initiatives is to become a more agile and effective competitor, to reduce the cost of operating our business and to increase our operating profit and operating profit margin.
 However, as these efforts may consume considerable resources, they may put pressure on our operating results or ability to address other priorities.
 They may not be successful, may not be achieved within our timing and cost estimates, and may not ultimately reduce our operating costs or prevent the return of any costs that are eliminated.
 Additionally, reductions in personnel and other changes emerging from these projects could materially adversely affect our ability to effectively operate our business.
-If, for these or other reasons, we are not successful in implementing our business strategy or achieving the anticipated results of our transformation initiatives, our business, financial condition and results of operations could be materially adversely affected.
+If, for these or other reasons, we are not successful in implementing our business strategy or achieving the anticipated results of our transformation initiatives, our business, financial condition, results of operations, and internal control over financial reporting could be materially adversely affected